Strength

 The bottom position viewed from behind the athlete

-- Is the back appearing to remain tight, slightly arched and
+- Is the back remaining tight, slightly arched, and

 The bottom position-viewed from the sides of the athlete

-- Is the head parallel to the floor or extended slightly at 10 to
+- Is the head parallel to the floor or extended slightly to 10 to

-- Are the lower legs close to perpendicular with the floor
+- Are the lower legs close to perpendicular to the floor?

-- Is the angle of the back and joint hip similar to those of the
+- Are the angles of the back and joint hip similar to those of the

 The ascent as seen from the front